 with Sally Larson

-Please note that the date for this class has changed fromt the date listed in our brochure.
-The start date is now Thursday, March 6.
 This is a review and re-testing for people who already hold a CRMA certificate and wish to renew their certification.
 Sept 4th is a one day course, including recertification testing on that day.
-In November, the first day 11/20 will be a review day with the actual re-certification done on the second day.
-You must provide a copy of your current license along with your registration for this course.
+In November, the first day 11/20 will be a review day with the actual re-certification done on the second day 11/27.
+You must provide a copy of your current certificate along with your registration for this course.